Hagia Sophia: Witness to Empires

 Lesson 5: Capstone Project — Layers of Meaning

-Students choose between a formal analytical essay or a creative visual presentation to interpret how Hagia Sophia’s layered past continues to shape its meaning today.
+After moving through 1,700 years of history, students are asked to make sense of it.
+What does Hagia Sophia mean, and who gets to decide?
+Students choose between a formal analytical essay or a creative visual presentation to argue their interpretation of how the building's layered past shapes its meaning today.

 Preview Pages